generate/generate-contributing/templates/contributing.md

 * Agree that you have the necessary rights to the content
 * Agree that you have received the necessary permissions from your employer to make the contributions (if applicable)
 * Agree that the content you contribute may be provided under the Project license(s)
+* Agree that, if you did not author 100% of the content, the appropriate licenses and copyrights have been added along with any other necessary attribution.

 ## Getting started